From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Numerical Simulations

-This section presents our numerical simulations for verifying Proposition \ref{prop:universal-convergence}.
-To demonstrate this negative result, we construct an undiscounted MDP that has two states $s_1,s_2$ and two actions $a_1,a_2$.
+To demonstrate the negative result presented in Proposition \ref{prop:universal-convergence}, we construct an average-reward MDP that has two states $s_1,s_2$ and two actions $a_1,a_2$.
 The transition probabilities and the reward function are defined in the following:

 One can easily verify that, in this example, we have $\max_{(s,a),(s',a')}\|p(\cdot| s,a)-p(\cdot| s',a')\|_{\text{TV}}=0.6$.
 Therefore, Assumption \ref{as:seminorm-contraction} is satisfied with $\beta=0.6$.